Skip to main content

 Step 2: Lockdown The Dream Team!

-Now that your theme is set, it’s time to recruit your planning team and lock in the key people who will make organizing a church conference a success.
+Now that your theme is set, it’s time to recruit your church event planning team and lock in the key people who will make organizing a church conference a success.

 Start by assembling a team of dedicated members to handle different tasks.
 Use a planning checklist to assign roles like: